 Faint traces of the old sugar railway system in southern Taiwan.
 Notice the track in the bottom of the photo?

 My escape from Tainan was largely uneventful on this trip.
-I took few photos while attempting to follow one of the historic sugar railway lines that I had puzzled out from a crude map available from a hobbyist web site by the name of Taiwan Railways.
+I took few photos while attempting to follow one of the historic sugar railway lines that I had puzzled out from a crude map available from a long-defunct hobbyist web site by the name of Taiwan Railways.
 There were, however, many interesting old homes to take pictures of as I crossed the Èrrén River (二仁溪) into Alian, a rural district on the edge of Kaohsiung.

 A traditional sanheyuan, or three-part courtyard home, on the outskirts of Alian.
 The family name over the main entrance is Liào (廖).